Multivariate type G Mat\'ern stochastic partial differential equation random fields: Type G Mat ern SPDE fields

-for $k = 1,\ldots, p$ where $\Phi_{\mv{\Sigma}}$ denotes the CDF of a $\pN(\mv{0},\mv{\Sigma})$ random variable and $F_v$ denotes the CDF of $v$.
+where $\Phi_{\mv{\Sigma}}$ denotes the CDF of a $\pN(\mv{0},\mv{\Sigma})$ random variable and $F_v$ denotes the CDF of $v$.
 There are several choices of $F_v$ that result in fields with known marginal distributions.
 If for example $\mv{\mu} = \mv{0}$, the field has multivariate Student's $t$ marginals if $v$ is inverse-gamma distributed, and multivariate Laplace marginals if $v$ is gamma distributed.
-We can also compute the copula of $\mv{x}(\mv{s})$ as

-which could be viewed as a generalization of the one-factor copulas in \citep{krupskii2015structured,krupskii2016factor}.
-However, despite the flexibility of the marginal distributions, the model is limited since it is non-ergodic for any choice of $v$, and the sample paths are indistinguishable from sample paths of a Gaussian random field.
+The copula of $\mv{x}(\mv{s})$ is $ C^{(1)}(\mv{u}) = F^{(1)}[(F^{(1)}_1)^{-1}(u_1),\ldots, (F^{(1)}_p)^{-1}(u_p)], $ which could be viewed as a generalization of the one-factor copulas in \citep{krupskii2015structured,krupskii2016factor}.
+However, despite the flexibility of the marginal distributions, the model is limited since it is non-ergodic for any non-singular distribution of $v$, and the sample paths are indistinguishable from sample paths of a Gaussian random field.
 If repeated realizations are available, one can estimate the distribution of $v$, but not the parameter $\mv{\theta}$ in the dependence matrix.